 He's written about him.

-Chris Dodd, ladies and gentlemen, there's a mysterious hundred million dollars that people found the health care bill.
+Chris Dodd, ladies and gentlemen, there's a mysterious $100 million that people found in the health care bill.

-By now you've probably uh heard about the mystery appropriation for a hundred million research medical facility buried in the Senate's health care reform bill.
+By now, you've probably heard about the mystery appropriation for $100 million research medical facility buried in the Senate's health care reform bill.

 It's for Chris Dodd.

-Dodd gets 100 million for Yukon Health Center put in bill.
+Dodd gets $100 million for UConn Health Center, put in Bill UConn, the University of Connecticut.

-A 100 million dollar item for construction of a university hospital inserted in the health care bill at the request of Senator Dodd, who faces a difficult re-election campaign.
+A $100 million item for construction of a university hospital inserted in the health care bill at the request of Senator Dodd, who faces a difficult reelection campaign.

-You think those will be the funds that'll be used for it?
+You think those will be the funds that will be used for it?

 Or the unspent TARP money?